 In the area of parliament and politics, the minister is represented by two Parliamentary State Secretaries.

-Two Permanent State Secretaries assist her in performing technical control of the ministry and in exercising command authority.
+Two Permanent State Secretaries assist him in performing technical control of the ministry and in exercising command authority.
 The Chief of Defence provides advice on military matters.
 He is the highest-ranking soldier and responsible for the overall armed forces concept.